DiegoLopezAroca/AIrCourier/README.md

 In case this installation shows dependency problems, try with following guide:
 [Installation | ML Agents](https://docs.unity3d.com/Packages/com.unity.ml-agents@4.0/manual/Installation.html)

+It may still give you a bug in ML-Agents + Unity 6 with references to Google.Protobuf.
+If that is your situation edit the manifest.json file inside the Packages folder in your project changing the version of "com.unity.ml-agents" to "4.0.0".

 ## 3. Verify Installation
 Run:
 ```bash